Probate Q&A Series

 2. File a Petition to Terminate the Guardianship

-Prepare and file a form called a Petition for Termination of Guardianship in the clerk’s office of the county where the guardianship was established.
+Prepare and file a petition to restore competency in the clerk’s office of the county where the incompetency proceeding was heard.
 Include:

 • Your name and contact information.